petablox/arbitrar/doc/how_to_use.md

-# Use our Arbitrar tool to do experiment
+# How to use Arbitrar

 The `arbitrar` tool statically finds API Misuse bugs in programs that can be compiled to LLVM IR, such as C, C++, and so on.